ajoydas/hobbits/specs/spec.md

 ##### Example

-Below you will find an example `RPC` request.
+Below you will find an example `RPC` message.

 ```
 EWP 0.2 RPC 0 65